New study to monitor ex-soccer stars for early signs of dementia - KTVZ

 “I think the fact that we’re having this conversation is a good thing,” he said.

-“It’s a cultural change that we need to affect.
-It will it will take some time, but we’ll get them on board.”
+“It’s a cultural change that we need to effect.
+It will take some time, but we’ll get them on board.”

 Researchers are looking for former professional players aged over 50 to take part in the study, in addition to active non-footballers aged over 50.